namine92/namine92.github.io/content/android/v2/index.md

 ```

 Depending on the overall size of your MapsIndoors deployment, this may take some time, so during development you might want to comment out the script dependency.

+## Work with MapsIndoors SDK behind a Firewall
+If you need to work with MapsIndoors SDK behind a firewall, you might need to [white-list some IP-adresses](../../ip-whitelisting).